SarunasSS/comfu/README.md

-# funcpy: powerful Python function computing toolkit
+# comfu: powerful Python function computing toolkit

 ## Description
-**funcpy** is a Python package which provides the tools to create programs using mathematical functions and their operations.
+**comfu** is a Python package which provides the tools to create programs using mathematical functions and their operations.
 The module uses is driven by polynomial functions for which many function operations can be mapped to parameter operations.
-**funcpy** can be used:
+**comfu** can be used:
 - To extend discrete domains algorithms to continuous ones
 - Working with unstructured data
 - ...